-Senator Leahy's office can assist Vermonters in the active duty, National Guard or Reserve components, military family members and retirees with a variety of issues ranging from health care to pay issues.
+Senator Leahy's office can assist Vermonters currently serving in the active duty, National Guard or Reserve components, as well as military family members and retirees, with a variety of issues ranging from health care to pay.

 If you are a Vermonter serving in the military and have tried unsuccessfully to resolve a problem through your chain of command, call Senator Leahy's military caseworker at (802) 863-2525.